m92vyas/Implementing_Attention_Mechanism_Language_Translation/README.md

 ## Introduction:
 - We have 362861 rows of Italian to English translated sentences as raw data.
-- Appropriate Preprocesing was done.
+- Appropriate preprocessing was done.
 Input english sentences(related to decoder block) were appended by 'start' and output decoder sentences were appended with 'end' token.

 |italian                    |english_inp                           |english_out                         |
 |---------------------------|--------------------------------------|------------------------------------|